-This course supports wellness professionals in entering the "sweet-spot between wellness, well-being and mental health" to help clients with diverse levels of stressors reengage stress to thrive.
+This course supports wellness professionals in entering the "sweet spot between wellness, well-being and mental health" to help clients with diverse stressors reengage stress to thrive.
 The course targets wellness professionals who seek to assist individuals and organizations in increasing their resilience and thriving capacity.

 Certified Worksite Wellness Specialist (CWWS), National Wellness Institute (Issued 2020)